enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 client.containers.run("alpine", ["echo", "hello world"])
 ```

 While socket binding is simpler and more resource-efficient than DinD, it introduces significant security concerns: any code running inside the container has unrestricted access to the host Docker engine, effectively equating to root access.
-Therefore, it must only be used in trusted and isolated environments.[45]
+Therefore, it must only be used in trusted and isolated environments.[@docker-dangers]

 Given these trade-offs, Docker socket binding was selected for this project due to its lower complexity and better performance.
 However, a dedicated security assessment should be performed in a future development phase to evaluate potential infrastructure risks, this lies outside the scope of the current work.